DataNeel/yo_pid/README.md

 3. Replace {api key} in the code with your own API key

 ###Usage###
-Run a command and Yo when it is done
+Run a command and send a Yo to {YO_NAME} when it is done

 `./yo_pid.sh -c '{COMMAND}' -u {YO_NAME}`

-Monitor an already running PID and Yo when CPU time, memory percent, and processor being used stop changing.
+Monitor an already running PID and send a Yo to {YO_NAME} when CPU time, memory percent, and processor being used stop changing.
 This is useful if you want to know when a process stops doing work, even if the PID is still active

 `./yo_pid.sh -p {PID} -u {YO_NAME}`